This post may contain affiliate links. For more information, read my disclosure policy.

 - Cornstarch: the cornstarch adds a binding quality but also keeps the cookies soft – these are soft AND crunchy – tender cookies that melt in your mouth.

 - Vanilla and Salt: Both are for flavoring.
-Feel free to use any kind of extract you want to change up the flavor (lemon extract for lemon shortbread cookies would be fantastic).
+Feel free to use any kind of extract you want to change up the flavor (lemon extract for lemon shortbread cookies or even almond extract would be fantastic).

 Be sure to measure your ingredients properly: spoon and level the flour and powdered sugar so you don’t accidentally pack it and use too much.
 Learn how to measure flour here.
 I love using a kitchen scale for this.